Towards Open-World Gesture Recognition

-Following the practice of Kristensson et al.~\cite{Kristensson2020Design}, which proposes using a design engineering approach to assess a process that is challenging to evaluate via user studies, we have adopted a similar design engineering method.
-This strategy outlines a functional design of open-world gesture recognition and examines its conceptual design in which the key function of the process (\texttt{Updating Policy}) is translated into six potential function carriers (i.e. five different implementations of continual learning methods and one finetuning baseline).
-We then distinguish between controllable and uncontrollable parameters and assess the process's effectiveness through quantitative envelope analysis.
-Such a method lets us assess the parameters offline, thus sidestepping the need for on-ground deployments and tests with real users.
-To this end, we first collected a large-scale dataset using the inertial measurement unit (IMU) sensor from wrist-worn devices.
-To capture diversity in the aforementioned three real-world cases, the dataset contains 50 users performing four different gestures in 25 different contexts.
-We then construct a surrogate data model and a surrogate task model, identify their controllable and uncontrollable parameters, and subsequently perform an envelope analysis by varying these parameters.
-This illustrates that using a continual learning method for open-world gesture recognition significantly improves gesture recognition accuracy and reduces catastrophic forgetting compared to a finetuning method.
-This forms our second contribution to the paper.
+\changetextt{ Such a design engineering approach allows us to assess controllable and uncontrollable parameters offline, thus sidestepping the need for on-ground deployments and tests with real users in the first instance.
+To this end, we first collect a large-scale dataset using the IMU sensor from wrist-worn devices.
+To capture diversity in the aforementioned two real-world cases, the dataset contains 50 users performing four different gestures in 25 different contexts.
+We then construct a surrogate data model and a surrogate task model, identify their controllable and uncontrollable parameters, and subsequently perform an envelope analysis by varying these parameters, which allows us to assess emergent qualities of the system as a whole via simulation.
+This approach is then able to illustrate that using a continual learning method for \emph{open-world gesture recognition} significantly improves gesture recognition accuracy and reduces catastrophic forgetting compared to a finetuning method.
+This forms our second contribution to the paper. }